 Catch up on the latest news, updates and announcements from SLANSW

 A Professional Learning Package featuring:

-This professional learning package consists of a series of four online professional learning events featuring international guest speakers exploring a range of topical issues relevant to teacher librarians and teachers in 2020.
+This professional learning package consists of a series of two online professional learning events featuring international guest speakers exploring inquiry learning and media literacy issues relevant to teacher librarians and teachers in 2021.

 visit our event page.

 Amber Sorensen shares some wonderful and successful passive programming ideas with SLANSW members.

 Passive programming is something that most teacher-librarians already do without necessarily knowing they’re doing it.
 “Passive programming encompasses a variety of types of programs that allow patrons to participate with minimal to no staff direction.
 Often they allow for varying amounts of patron involvement and/or time commitment.”
 (Forrester, 2014)